Demon Road: Development

-()

-In the final novel, bigger, meaner, stronger, Amber closes in on her murderous parents as they make one last desperate play for power.
-Her own last hopes of salvation, however, rest beyond vengeance, beyond the abominable killers – living and dead – that she and Milo will have to face.
-For Amber’s future lies in her family’s past, in the brother and sister she never knew, and the horrors beyond imagining that befell them.

 Reception

-Louisa Mellor of Den of Geek praised the trilogy as "like binge-watching an exciting Netflix series", expressing interest in a potential future television adaptation of the series.
+Louisa Mellor of Den of Geek praised reading Demon Road as "like binge-watching an exciting Netflix series", expressing interest in a potential future television adaptation of the series.
 Track of Words described Demon Road as "a classic young adult chase novel[...] great fun [which] demonstrates Landy’s skill with world building and storytelling".

 Angel Reads praised the "writing style [a]s easy to read and simple[...] nothing hard about it and even teens on the younger side will be able to read Demon Road.
 I loved the wit[…] the dialogue was sharp and hit you right in the chest, and it was different and fun", referring to "the characterisation of Landy characters [as] fun, different and bright", before concluding that "Demon Road was a fun, sassy and gruesome read [t]hat showed that sometimes the outside of people can be deceiving [and] that sometimes people can be good and evil all at the same time."
 Heart Full of Books meanwhile called Demon Road "the perfect mix of Percy Jackson and the TV show Supernatural[…] pacy and a little gory, [concluding] if you’re up for that, then I would definitely give it a go."
 Paper Fury similarly compared Demon Road to Supernatural, lauding its "snortingly good humour" and "fast moving wickedly captivating action scenes."